 Prepare LUVs for their use as cell membrane mimics for fluorescence leakage assay.

 Mix with a Hamilton glass syringe phosphatidylcholine (DOPC, 786.11 g/mol), sphingomyelin (SM, 760.22 g/mol) and Cholesterol (Chol, 386.65 g/mol) at the molar ratio 4:4:2.
 The lipid solution is obtained from a stock solution of each lipid solubilized in a methanol/chloroform (3/1; volume/volume) solvent at 25 mg/mL in a 25 mL glass round-bottom flask.
-Based on 4 µmole of DOPC, 4 µmole of SM and 2 µmole of Chol, the lipid solution is obtained from stock solution by mixing 126 µL, 117 µL and 31 µL, respectively.
+Based on 4 µmol of DOPC, 4 µmol of SM and 2 µmol of Chol, the lipid solution is obtained from stock solution by mixing 126 µL, 117 µL and 31 µL, respectively.

 CAUTION: Methanol is a toxic and inflammable solvent and chloroform is toxic and carcinogen.
 Both should be handled with the appropriated protection under a hood.